UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 **Fig. 4.** *Device topology - Output generated from the command `nvidia-smi topo -m`.*
 </div>

 For completeness, we provide the command `lscpu | grep NUMA`, which lists NUMA nodes.
-The output of this command e.g. from the node `b5301` in our cluster {ref}Betzy<betzy> is
+The output of this command e.g. from the node `b5301` in our cluster [Betzy](betzy) is

 ```console
 NUMA node(s):          8